 First, you track your spending.
-Some tools that are helpful for this include personal capital or mint.
+Some tools that are helpful for this include Empower or mint.

 After doing this, you might realize that you are spending too much after you pay yourself first.
 This is a common problem for many people who are high-income earners.

 After tracking your spending, you may realize that you are eating out way too much.
 Perhaps, you spent too much money on clothes.
 Or any number of other things.
 The point is that looking at where your money is going, you will then get to compare that expense to the big picture you are chasing after.